 Screenplay Analyses | By Warren Goldie

 Written for the development department of a Hollywood production company.
 Titles, names and other identifiers have been omitted or changed for privacy purposes.
+These are shorter examples of coverage.

 TITLE: COUNTRY SUMMER